 GENERATION: You Employed, UK & Ireland Supply Chain Policy

 This policy is published on the Generation website and updated annually as the responsibility of the CEO.
-It concerns the use of subcontractors and supply chain members where delivery is funded by funds from the Adult Education Budget or ESF.
+It concerns the use of subcontractors and supply chain members across our delivery.

 - Intent: From time to time Generation: You Employed, UK and Generation: You Employed, Ireland (both referred to “Generation” hereafter with both organisations following this policy) will subcontract delivery of services to third parties or “supply chain members”.
 This could include, not exhaustively, instruction and mentorship delivery for example.
 We will do so where subcontracting allows Generation to more effectively, efficiently or impactfully deliver its charitable mission, strategic and operational aims.
 We will only do so where permitted by and in line with the terms of our funding arrangements and agreements.

 - Quality: When working with supply chain members to deliver learner or beneficiary facing services Generation commits to work together with supply chain members to improve the quality and effectiveness of that delivery as if it were delivered by our colleagues.
 Supply chain member delivery will be regularly observed by Generation team members and regular review meetings conducted with action plans and recommendations for improvements made on the basis of observation and collected data — including learner feedback and learner outcome data.
 Each supply chain member will have a designated Generation colleague responsible for review and improvement of their quality.
 A precise plan of performance review will be agreed with each supply chain member before the start of delivery.
 Where supply chain members are found to be under-performing a performance improvement plan will be documented and agreed.
 If further improvements are not made Generation may seek to terminate work with the supply chain member.